mixxxdj/website/content/news/XXXX-XX-XX-Mixxx_cooperation_AIResearch.md

 #### Mixxx has been asked to cooperate in a AI-Research Project 'Observe & Serve the audience'.

 Mixxx has been contacted by a joint research project between a university and a major AI company with the question if Mixxx wants to cooperate by asking DJ's to help them.
-Mixxx agreed.
+On benevolent behalf of all our users, Mixxx agreed.
 The research project wants to improve the detection of human sentiments, more particular individuals located in a crowd.
 As most of the project is still under embargo, we can only give a small description: